youngkin/hugoblog/content/post/spidotmatrixmodule.md

 {{< gist youngkin b40fcbd81d14eee0a73ed167cb464282 >}}

-`bcm_gpio_write()` writes the 32 bit `value` to the specified `pin`.
+`bcm_gpio_write()` writes the 32 bit value to the specified `pin`.
 It uses 2 helper functions, [bcm_gpio_set()](#bcm_gpio_set-and-bcm_gpio_clr) and [bcm_gpio_clr()](#bcm_gpio_set-and-bcm_gpio_clr).
-The parameter `on` is used to specify if the `value` for `pin` should be set or cleared.
+The parameter `on` is used to specify if the value for `pin` should be set or cleared.
 There are a set of 4 GPIO registers, GPSET0 and GPSET1, and GPCLR0 and GPCLR1, which specify if the value of a pin is HIGH or LOW.
-HIGH corresponds to GPSETn.
-LOW corresponds to GPCLRn.
+HIGH corresponds to GPSETn value of 1.
+LOW corresponds to GPCLRn value of 1.
 When the value of `on` is `1` the GPSETn register associated with the value of `pin` is set to 1.
 If `on` is set to `0` then the GPCLRn register associated with the value of `pin` is set to 1.
+This raises the question, what if both the GPSETn and GPCLRn bits are set to `1`?
+According the the BCM2835 ARM Peripherals guide, "*... the bit will be set according to the last set/clear operation*".

-GPSETn's values are only used when a pin's I/O function is set to OUTPUT.
-GPCLRn's values are likewise only used when a pin's I/O function is set to OUTPUT.
+GPSETn's and GPCLRn's values are only used when a pin's I/O function is set to OUTPUT.
 Values of `0` in these registers are ignored.
 Recall that the BCM2835 allows GPIO functions to be specified for 54 pins (vs. the expected 40).
 Since each pin requires 1 bit to specify whether it's to be set or cleared a total of 54 bits is required.
 This explains why two 32 bit registers are needed for set and clear.

-The use of these registers is further described in section 6, page 95, of [the BCM2835 I/O Peripherals datasheet](https://www.raspberrypi.org/app/uploads/2012/02/BCM2835-ARM-Peripherals.pdf).
+The use of these registers is further described in section 6, page 95, of the [BCM2835 ARM Peripherals guide](https://www.raspberrypi.org/app/uploads/2012/02/BCM2835-ARM-Peripherals.pdf).

 #### bcm_peri_read()